Subdiffusive hydrodynamics of nearly-integrable anisotropic spin chains: Abstract

 \section{Abstract}

 We address spin transport in the easy-axis Heisenberg spin chain subject to integrability-breaking perturbations.
 We find that spin transport is subdiffusive with dynamical exponent $z=4$ up to a timescale that is parametrically long in the anisotropy.
 In the limit of infinite anisotropy, transport is subdiffusive at all times; for large finite anisotropy, one eventually recovers diffusion at late times, but with a diffusion constant \emph{independent} of the strength of the integrability breaking perturbation.
 We provide numerical evidence for these findings, and explain them by adapting the generalized hydrodynamics framework to nearly integrable dynamics.
-Our results show that the diffusion constant of near-integrable interacting spin chains is not generically a continuous function of the integrability-breaking parameter.
+Our results show that the diffusion constant of near-integrable interacting spin chains is generically not perturbative in the integrability breaking strength.

 Many strongly interacting one-dimensional and quasi-one-dimensional experimental systems are approximately described by integrable models such as the Heisenberg and Hubbard models~\cite{Wu2016,PhysRevLett.111.137205,Scheie2021,Mourigal2013,Salomon2018,Wu2019}.
 Although integrable systems are in some sense exactly solvable, the problem of characterizing their long-distance, late-time hydrodynamic response at nonzero temperature remained largely open until the recent advent of generalized hydrodynamics (GHD)~\cite{Doyon, Fagotti, SciPostPhys.2.2.014, PhysRevLett.119.020602, BBH0, BBH,PhysRevLett.119.020602, GHDII, doyon2017dynamics, solitongases,PhysRevLett.119.195301,2016arXiv160408434Z, PhysRevB.96.081118,PhysRevB.97.081111, PhysRevLett.120.164101, dbd1, ghkv, DeNardis_SciPost, GV19,Balasz, horvath2019euler, PhysRevB.100.035108,2019arXiv190601654B,10.21468/SciPostPhys.8.3.041,ruggiero2019quantum,PhysRevLett.125.070602, 2104.04462,PhysRevLett.122.090601,PhysRevLett.126.090602,2020arXiv200906651M}, as well as modern numerical methods~\cite{Bertini2021}.
 It was found, remarkably, that although integrable systems possess stable, ballistically propagating quasiparticles, certain quantities (such as spin in the Heisenberg model) are transported diffusively or superdiffusively~\cite{PhysRevLett.106.220601,lzp,PhysRevLett.122.210602,idmp,GV19,PhysRevLett.123.186601,gvw,vir2019,dmki,2019arXiv190905263A,dupont_moore,Bulchandani2021,PhysRevB.102.115121,PhysRevLett.125.070601,Ilievski2021,PhysRevLett.127.057201}.
 Moreover, there are dynamical phase transitions between the ballistic and diffusive transport ``phases.''
 The GHD framework has been extended to incorporate some of these transport anomalies.
 In addition, the prediction of anomalous spin transport has recently been experimentally verified in quantum magnets~\cite{Scheie2021} and ultracold atomic gases~\cite{2107.00038}.